-4.81.
+4.82.4.81.
 Evacuation may be taken as a precautionary action based on observable conditions or plant conditions (i.e. EALs), or an urgent protective action based on EALs and/or OILs.
 Due to its temporary nature, priority should be given to lifting evacuation in consideration of the following (see the Appendix):

-- In evacuated areas where the monitoring results indicate that the projected doses may exceed the generic criteria for relocation, i.e. the measurement results are exceeding OIL2 of GSG-2 [5], evacuation should be substituted by relocation to provide better living conditions to evacuees. - In evacuated areas where the monitoring results indicate that the projected doses do not exceed the generic criteria for relocation, i.e. the measurement results are not exceeding OIL2 of GSG-2 [5], evacuation should be lifted if no or only limited restrictions (e.g. restriction on locally produced food or limited access to certain recreational areas) would continue to be necessary for those people living normally in the area and if the pre-conditions in para.
-4.101 are fulfilled. - In evacuated areas where the monitoring results indicate that the projected doses do not exceed the generic criteria for relocation, i.e. the measurement results are not exceeding OIL2 of GSG-2 [5] but limited restrictions are not sufficient for the protection of the people returning to live normally in the area, or the pre-conditions in para.
-4.101 are not fulfilled, evacuation should not be lifted until this area can be managed as an existing exposure situation, following fulfilment of the prerequisites in Section 3 and of the preconditions in para.
-4.101^{35} .
+In evacuated areas where the monitoring results indicate that the projected doses may exceed the generic criteria for relocation, i.e. the measurement results are exceeding OIL2 of Ref.GSG-

+- 2 [5], evacuation should be substituted by relocation to provide better living conditions to evacuees. - In evacuated areas where the monitoring results indicate that the projected doses do not exceed the generic criteria for relocation, i.e. the measurement results are not exceeding OIL2 of Ref.GSG-2 [5], evacuation should be lifted if no or only limited restrictions (e.g. restriction on locally produced food or limited access to certain recreational areas) would continue to be necessary for those people living normally in the area and if the pre-conditions in para.
+4.1014.102 are fulfilled. - In evacuated areas where the monitoring results indicate that the projected doses do not exceed the generic criteria for relocation, i.e. the measurement results are not exceeding OIL2 of Ref.GSG-2 [5] but limited restrictions are not sufficient for the protection of the people returning to live normally in the area, or the pre-conditions in para.
+4.1014.102 are not fulfilled, evacuation should not be lifted until this area can be managed as an existing exposure situatione termination of the emergency is declared for this area, following fulfilment of the prerequisites in Section 3 and of the preconditions in para.
+4.1014.10244.

-4.82.
-In areas with circumstances such as those referred to in the last bullet in para.
-4.81, OIL_T provided in the Appendix, should be applied to guide remedial actions for preparing these areas so that people may live normally with limited restrictions.
+4.83.4.82.
+In areas with circumstances like such as those referred to in the last bullet in para.
+4.814.82, OIL_T provided in the Appendix, should be applied to guide remedial actions for preparing these areas so that people may live normally with limited restrictions.
 In deciding whether to allow people to return to these areas, the residual doses from all exposure pathways received based on the actual circumstances should be considered, taking into account the limited restrictions continuing to be in place.

-4.83.
+4.84.4.83.
 When substituting evacuation with relocation, people evacuated should be granted short access to the evacuated areas in a controlled manner, in order to allow for the preparation of longer term relocation.